firefly-zero/docs.fireflyzero.com/content/dev/graphics.md

 ## Images

-Draw the image you want to render and save it in the project as a grayscale PNG image with up to 4 colors.
-Then link the image in `firefly.toml`:
+Draw the image you want using the default ([Sweetie 16](https://lospec.com/palette-list/sweetie-16)) color palette.
+You can also use a transparent background.
+Save the image as a PNG file.

+{{< hint info >}}

+[Lospec Pixel Editor](https://apps.lospec.com/pixel-editor/) is a good online editor for pixel art.
+On the left panel, specify the image size you want, select "Sweetie 16" as the color palette, and press "Create".
+Draw your art, press "File" and then "Export".

+{{< /hint >}}

+Link the saved file in `firefly.toml`:

 ```toml
 [files]